dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/linux-apache.md

 A proxy server is one which forwards client requests to another server instead of fulfilling requests itself.
 A reverse proxy forwards to a fixed destination, typically on behalf of arbitrary clients.
 In this guide, Apache is configured as the reverse proxy running on the same server that Kestrel is serving the ASP.NET Core app.

 Because requests are forwarded by reverse proxy, use the Forwarded Headers Middleware from the [Microsoft.AspNetCore.HttpOverrides](https://www.nuget.org/packages/Microsoft.AspNetCore.HttpOverrides/) package.
-This middleware updates the `Request.Scheme`, using the `X-Forwarded-Proto` header, so that redirect URIs and other security policies work correctly.
+The middleware updates the `Request.Scheme`, using the `X-Forwarded-Proto` header, so that redirect URIs and other security policies work correctly.

-When using any type of authentication middleware, the authentication middleware needs the Forwarded Headers Middleware to run first.
+When using any type of authentication middleware, the Forwarded Headers Middleware must run first.
 This ordering ensures that the authentication middleware can consume the header values and generate correct redirect URIs.

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)